Build a transaction

 As mentioned in the previous article, setting a compute limit on a transaction as close as possible to the actual cost of running it will have many benefits, such as: increasing the likelihood of the transaction being scheduled, increasing the number of transactions that can be produced in a block and reducing the price of your priority fees, if any.

 A good way to estimate how much compute unit a transaction will need is to simulate it and measure its cost.
-This can be done using the getComputeUnitEstimateForTransactionMessageFactory
+This can be done using the estimateComputeUnitLimitFactory

 to get the estimated compute limit before setting it on the transaction message using the getSetComputeUnitLimitInstruction

-.
+function from the same package.
 Note that this must be done after the transaction message is fully configured to ensure the estimate is as accurate as possible.

 Since this is a common operation, let's add a helper function to our Client

 type so we can reuse it any time we need to set a compute unit limit.
-First, let's update the Client

 Finally, we can now use this new estimateAndSetComputeUnitLimit